-RMOUG – Tech show extraordinaire
+RMOUG – Tech Show Extraordinaire

 Feb 13, 2013 / By Michael Abbey

 It all started with the normal run-around from the infamous United Airlines.
 It would not be fair to say they always let me down.
-From time-to-time I am not disappointed but it seems those experiences are not as plentiful as the “bad ones”.
+From time-to-time I am not disappointed, but it seems that those experiences are not as plentiful as the “bad ones”.
 I checked on my flight before leaving home and found it already 90 minutes late with the status “waiting for crew.”
 That puzzled me this being the first flight of the day :).
 I was told by a colleague in Denver that meant the inbound crew that was targeted for my ride to DC probably got delayed the night before and would not have got the mandatory period of rest to leave on time at 6am.

-Once airborne, the flight dropped me in the A concourse in DC and I did the olympic dash to the C concourse not long before the doors closed on our Denver-bound 737.
+Once airborne, the flight dropped me in the A concourse in DC and I did the Olympic dash to the C concourse not long before the doors closed on our Denver-bound 737.

-The show started in earnest Tuesday morning and I spent a noticeable amount of time over the day in the Pythian booth – numero 17 in the exhibit hall to be specific.
+The show started in earnest Tuesday morning, and I spent a noticeable amount of time over the day in the Pythian booth – number 17 in the exhibit hall to be specific.
 There was a great deal of interest in what we do and interest in discussing job opportunities with myself and my colleague in the booth.
 Attendees helped themselves to the toys we had hauled from Ottawa (no thanks to my carrying – thanks HR :)) and showed keen interest in this well-known “love your data” company.
 There were lots of questions about remote versus corporate based work at Pythian.
 A number of people we spoke to were not based in North America.
 Considering Pythian’s mantra to expand service delivery personnel count to accommodate growing business opportunities, this was a ripe venue for people to discover what they can do for Pythian and what Pythian can do for them.